PradeepSinghFarthyal/pradeep_indexes/index_project/README.md

 >https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04

-## Setup Database
+## Setup and Create DB Tables:
-Currently i'm using sql data base so first we have to crate table and update DB redentials.
+Currently i'm using sql data base. so first you have to crate table and update DB redentials.

-## Setupp and Create DB Tables:
-Currently i'm using sql database, so you have to update DB settings

 >`python manage.py makemigrations`
 >